“The harder I work, the emptier I feel.” – Unknown

 I guess a lot less.

-This is one of my heroes in my life.
+Here is one of my heroes in my life.

 I don’t know what to say before his name.
 There are so many adjectives, Warren Buffett, his words, “hard work only comes if you take the job that you would take if you were independently wealthy.”

-It’s hard to guess now which direction the hard work is moving.
+If I compare these three expert’s statements together, it’s hard to make a judgement now which direction the hard work is moving.

 How many people do you think work hard if they are already financially independent?